KahVille/weeklychallenges/README.md

 # weeklychallenges
-My solutions for the Weekly Challenge series from IAMTimCorey the challenge playlist can be found [here](https://www.youtube.com/playlist?list=PLLWMQd6PeGY1VcJGocm1wwtFCZUrh2sc9 "IAMTimCorey Weekly Challenges")
+My solutions for the Weekly Challenge series from IAMTimCorey.

+The challenge playlist can be found [here](https://www.youtube.com/playlist?list=PLLWMQd6PeGY1VcJGocm1wwtFCZUrh2sc9 "IAMTimCorey Weekly Challenges")

 The master branch contains ready made solutions for the individuual challenges.
 Checkout the development branch for the solutions that are currently in progress.